Azure/missionlz/src/bicep/examples/iaas-activedirectory-domaincontrollers/README.md

 The MLZ deployment needs to be configured for private DNS resolution, one of two ways depending on your scenario.

-### DNS Forwarders in the Hub
+### 1. DNS Forwarders in the Hub

-Use the [IaaS DNS forwarders example](..\iaas-dns-forwarders) to create DNS forwarders in the MLZ HUB, that will forward client DNS requests to Azure, Active Directory and the Internet as needed.
+Use the [IaaS DNS forwarders example](../iaas-dns-forwarders) to create DNS forwarders in the MLZ HUB, that will forward client DNS requests to Azure, Active Directory and the Internet as needed.

-### AD Domain Controllers act as DNS servers
+### 2. AD Domain Controllers act as DNS servers

 ![AD DNS Resolution diagram](diagram.png)